 Creating a Nursery in Your Bedroom

 Creating a bedroom nursery is actually super simple.
 Believe it or now, babies don’t actually need that much stuff!
-Just a few thoughtful items and some careful organization and you can easily create a small nursery in your bedroom.
+I mention this in our Minimalist Baby Registry post, but babies really just need a few thoughtful items and some careful organization.

 Follow these steps and tips to learn how to create your own.